© 2025 - Copyright Thurswell Law | All rights reserved.

 In addition to negligent truck drivers and trucking companies, other individuals or entities might be responsible for a truck accident.
 For example, the accident victim may be able to sue a parts manufacturer if he or she can show that a defective part caused the truck to malfunction, leading to the accident.
 The accident victim could also claim that there was a manufacturing defect, a design defect, or a warning defect.
 In order to be compensable, the defect must have been in existence when the part entered into the stream of commerce.

 The accident victim might also be able to sue a repair facility if the truck was recently repaired, and the accident victim can show that the repair was not made in a workmanlike manner, leading to the accident.
-The skilled truck accident legal team at Thurswell Law can examine the circumstances of your accident and determine whom to file a claim or lawsuit against.
+The skilled truck accident attorneys at Thurswell Law in Michigan can examine the circumstances of your accident and determine whom to file a claim or lawsuit against.

 In a truck accident case, the accident victim has the burden of proving both fault and damages.
 The accident victim must show that someone else failed to act in a reasonable manner, and as a result, the accident occurred.
 He or she must also demonstrate that the injuries sustained resulted from the truck accident.